Dewberry/images_viewer/README.md

-# photos-viewer
+# images-viewer
-QGIS Plugin to View Photos Stored in a Layer
+QGIS Plugin to View Images Stored in a Layer